mongodb-university/Bluehawk/docs/docs/guides/code-snippets.md

 }
 ```

-The output file includes only the lines of code between the `code-block-start`
+The output file includes only the lines of code between the `snippet-start`
-and the `code-block-end`.
+and the `snippet-end` tags.

 #### Hide or Remove code